 WP Engine’s banned plugins means no caching or backup plugins.

-While WP Engine handles server-size caching, cache plugins do a lot more than just caching (font optimization, database cleanup, heartbeat control, etc).
-Without a cache plugin, you’re losing out on extra features done by WP Rocket (or whichever cache plugin you were using).
+While WP Engine handles server-level caching, cache plugins do a lot more than just caching (CSS/JS/image optimization, database cleanup, etc).
+Without a cache plugin, you’re losing out on extra optimization done by WP Rocket, LiteSpeed Cache, or whatever cache plugin you use.

-When hosts ban cache plugins, it forces many customers to use a plugin like Autoptimize which is a great plugin, but still doesn’t have quite as many speed optimizations as WP Rocket.
-You’re forced to install extra plugins to get these optimizations like Heartbeat Control + Prefetching.
+When hosts ban cache plugins, many people go to Autoptimize which is a great plugin, but it doesn’t have as many optimizations as WP Rocket or LiteSpeed Cache.
+You’d need to install extra plugins (i.e. Heartbeat Control, WP-Optimize, Pre* Party Resource Hints) to get these.

 4. WP Engine Limits Number Of Sites

-So if you planned on hosting multiple sites on your hosting account at an affordable price, WP Engine isn’t for you.
-Unlike WP Engine, Cloudways lets you host an unlimited number of sites regardless of your plan.
-You just want to make sure it has enough server resources (CPU/RAM) to handle those sites.
-But even the cheapest Cloudways DigitalOcean plan for $10/month with 1 CPU + 1GB RAM should be able to handle at least 2-3 small websites.
-No need to pay more.
+WP Engine makes you pay an extra $17 per website if you want to host multiple websites, or upgrade to their Professional plan for $49/mo which supports 3 sites.
+Cloudways lets you host unlimited sites regardless of your plan.
+You just want to make sure it has enough resources (CPU/RAM) to handle your website’s traffic and CPU usage.
+Even the cheapest Cloudways DigitalOcean plan for $10/mo with 1 CPU + 1GB RAM should be able to handle 2-3 small sites.

 5. Cloudways vs. WP Engine Speed Tests

-I signed up for 16 hosting plans, installed the same Astra Starter Site on each of them, then tested each website in multiple tools.
-Pingdom is the recommended tool to measure load times as reported by WP Rocket, and TTFBs were measured using a combination of WebPageTest, GTmetrix, and KeyCDN (only US locations since that’s where the data centers were located).
+I signed up for 16 hosting plans, installed WordPress with the same Astra Starter Site on each, then tested each them in multiple tools.
+TTFB was measured using an average of WebPageTest, GTmetrix, and KeyCDN (only the US locations since that’s where the data centers are located).

-The TTFB test averaged 5 locations: KeyCDN (3 US locations), GTmetrix, and WebPageTest.
-I only used US data centers since you would probably choose a host with data centers that’s in your same country, so testing global locations is somewhat pointless.
-WP Engine’s TTFB averaged 274ms while Cloudways DigitalOcean averaged a 159ms, a difference of 115ms.
+I also ran tests comparing TTFB, results of the WP Hosting Performance Check plugin, and average time spent download page in Google Search Console.
+Average TTFB was based off 5 locations: KeyCDN (3 US locations), GTmetrix, and WebPageTest.
+Only US data centers were used during the test since you would probably choose a host with data centers in your same country, so testing global locations is somewhat pointless.
+WP Engine’s TTFB averaged 274ms while Cloudways DigitalOcean averaged 159ms, a difference of 115ms.
+Small, but noticeable.

 WP Engine Reports

-6. Cloudways Is Faster With DigitalOcean And Vultr HF
+6. Cloudways Is Faster With DigitalOcean + Vultr HF

-7. Cloudways Is Who Most People Use In Facebook Groups
+7. Cloudways Is Very Popular In Facebook Groups